LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/demultiplexing.rst

 		cd ../        :comment:`# Change working directory to the parent of the current working directory` mkdir 1_demux :comment:`# Create a new directory called 1_demux`

+Referring to the indices.txt file, we can now construct a command that demultiplexes our Lib1.
 The following commands assume that you are in the directory that contains the ``0_rawsequences`` directory and an empty directory called ``1_demux``.
 Let's first try and demultiplex a single file. :guilabel:`Carefully examine the following command and look at the help file to make sure you're clear on what each of the arguments is doing`.

 Then, type in the command.
 Reminder: we used the ``​\`` to split the command over multiple lines.
 You can either type this and press enter afterwards, or you can just ignore it and continue typing the command all in one long line (without pressing Enter until you're done).
 Finally, run the command and inspect the terminal output and make sure you understand what it's saying.
 Note that if you didn't call your directory ``1_demux``, you should change those parts of the command.